Showing all 10 results

 This is the heart of the thought leading us to imagine a new Sauvignon from Alta Grave in Friuli, where the mountains that frame the vineyards mitigate the temperatures, with constant winds and considerable temperature shifts.
 Waiting patiently awarded us with a wine of fascinating nuances, where floral notes of elder, magnolia and Mediterranean herbs meet citrus scents: a complexity that also complements the long and persuasive sip.download information Read more

-Irresistible to lady enthusiasts and made in Italy sparkling wine lovers, our Prosecco Rosé will be keeping the vibrant freshness of Albino Armani Prosecco and is created by using 90% of Glera grapes enriched with 10% of Pinot Noir.download information Read more
+Irresistible to lovers of made in Italy sparkling wines’, our Prosecco Rosé will be keeping the vibrant freshness of Albino Armani Prosecco and is created by using 90% of Glera grapes enriched with 10% of Pinot Noir.download information Read more

 The Pinot Noir gives our new wine both a refined rosé color and a more structured and complex perlage.